javascript-tutorial/en.javascript.info/2-ui/5-data-storage/03-indexeddb/article.md

 1. Subtract the money from their account.
 2. Add the item to their inventory.

-It would be pretty bad if we did the 1st operation, and then something goes wrong, e.g. lights out, and we fail to do the 2nd.
+It would be pretty bad if we complete the 1st operation, and then something goes wrong, e.g. lights out, and we fail to do the 2nd.
 Both should either succeed (purchase complete, good!) or both fail (at least the person kept their money, so they can retry).

 Transactions can guarantee that.